 First things first, let’s stipulate a few things that most of us already know…

-- George Floyd was murdered.
+- It appears based on the video that George Floyd was murdered.

 - The man who did it deserves to suffer and spend the rest of his life, however long it may be, paying for his crime.